whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - The Endless Predation Must End.md

 * _Dignity_: Authoritarian religions train people to feel shame, disconnection from the divinity of life around and within us, belief in inherent badness or selfishness, displeasure, low self-worth, and other negative qualities.

 * _Deep Awareness_: Unhealthy cultures often propagate hurtful racist or sexist assumptions, or rigid ideologies and dogmas about how life "should be," whether in economics, religion, or politics.
-People lulled into lazy or rigid thinking are easy to manipulate, so deep awareness is rare.
+People who get lulled into lazy or rigid thinking are easy to manipulate, so deep awareness is rare.

-* _Trust_: Since low-integrity and selfishness are so widespread in unhealthy cultures, many people can easily learn not to trust their neighbors.

 This shows why no one is inherently bad, selfish or hateful.
 Deep childhood wounds, commonly reinforced in adulthood, can train people to cultivate very hurtful attitudes.
 But hurtful qualities like selfishness or cowardice are not our nature as humans.
 They have to be taught.